Eos Energy Enterprises Inc. (EOSE) Shares Up Despite Recent Market Volatility

 B. Riley Securities gave a rating of “Buy” to EOSE, setting the target price at $13 in the report published on February 28th of the previous year.

-During the last 5 trading sessions, EOSE rose by +4.44%, which changed the moving average for the period of 200-days by -33.49% in comparison to the 20-day moving average, which settled at $1.3775.
-In addition, Eos Energy Enterprises Inc. saw -4.73% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, EOSE rose by +46.62%, which changed the moving average for the period of 200-days by -9.72% in comparison to the 20-day moving average, which settled at $1.4075.
+In addition, Eos Energy Enterprises Inc. saw 31.76% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading